How Do I Run a Background Check on a Potential Tenant?

 Checking Previous Rental History

 Some rental history companies offer a complete background check that includes the above information in one report.
 Others may only include whether the applicant has faced a previous eviction or had other rental problems.
 It is up to you to shop for the service that best meets your needs.
-You might also ask the applicant for references from previous landlords and call them to discuss their experience with your prospective tenant.
+Using comprehensive tenant screening services can help landlords save time by consolidating multiple checks into one report.

 When You Must Turn an Applicant Down Based on a Background Check

-Finding that the applicant has a criminal history does not mean you automatically need to reject him or her as a renter.
-The one exception is the applicant’s status as a sex offender as mentioned above.
+Finding that the applicant has a criminal history does not mean you automatically need to reject him or her as a renter (the one exception is the applicant’s status as a sex offender as mentioned above).
 You may want to consider how long ago the crime occurred, the severity of the crime, and whether the applicant’s other records indicate change since that time.
 On the other hand, most states give you leeway to set your own standards in this regard.

 While you can deny a rental application based on your findings, federal law prohibits denial based on national origin, race, color, or a previous history of drug or alcohol abuse.
 Lastly, be sure to keep the results of an applicant’s background check confidential and discuss them with him or her only.